loglux/auto-math-for-obsidian/README.md

 ✍️ **Write equations at the speed of thought — automatic LaTeX snippet expansion for Obsidian.**

 Auto Math automatically expands LaTeX-style math snippets while you type in Obsidian.
-It’s like a mini _LaTeX auto-completion engine_ — lightweight, fast, and entirely local.
+It's like a mini _LaTeX auto-completion engine_ — lightweight, fast, and entirely local.

 ---